Louisanity/cuPhastLearn/README.md

 ## How to cite

-If you used this package for your research, please cite:
+If you used this package or framework for your research, please cite:

 ```text
 @article{kuan2024quantum,